 Kite sailing in Lac Bay

-One of the most breath-taking experiences above water on the island, the form and shape the kite sailors take astounds us.
-From gravity-defying maneuvers to simply staying upright in the stiff winds and strong current, they deserve great respect.
+One of the most breathtaking experiences above water on the island, the form and shape the kite sailors take astound us.
+From gravity-defying maneuvers to simply staying upright in the stiff winds and strong currents, they deserve great respect.
 It’s worth taking a drive to see them in action.

 Kiteboarding or surfing in Bonaire